 Katie Cosgrave is youth engagement officer at the Reclaim Project, a youth leadership and social change organisation.
 The charity works to support and amplify the voices of working class young people.
 One of its projects involves running leadership programmes for 12-15 year olds from working class communities and support them through an Alumni Network until they are 22.
-The charity also developed a range of and on issues that affect working class communities.
+The charity also developed a range of pilot projects and campaigns on issues that affect working class communities.

 Can you tell us more about the Reclaim Project?
 How did you get involved in this?

 Reclaim Project is a charity for working class young people.
 We work with working class communities; we go into that community, talk with them and work out what assets are already there.
 We then work with them on asset building, looking at how we can make the spaces better for young people, and how we can ensure those young people are being represented in the community.

 I started in 2007 on the first Moss Side project as an internship when [founder] Ruth Ibegbuna was the CEO.
 From there I always supported the work, and I received a paid position four years ago.
 I love it!
 It’s an absolute privilege to work with these young people.